vanja-san/Omega/README.md

 ### THEMES :
 - if you want to edit the themes available, first of all open the `background` folder and replace the six backgrounds by the ones you want (be sure to rename them correctly, ie `background01.png`, ..., `background06.png`).
-- then, open the `avatar` folder and replace the avatar of the theme you edit with the one you want : if you edited the second theme, you'll have to rename your avatar `avatar_theme02.png`.
+- open the `avatar` folder and replace the avatar of the theme you edit with the one you want : if you edited the second theme, you'll have to rename your avatar `avatar_theme02.png`.
-- you'll notice that when you hover one of the background in this startpage, there'll be a transparent color div, you'll have to enter the color code for each background you used (unfortunately for you!).
-To do that, open `theme_01.css` in a text editor and edit the value of `background` for every `#picture[number between 1 and 6]:before`.
+- you'll notice that when you hover one of the background in this startpage, there'll be a transparent color div.
+You'll have to enter the color code for each background you used.
+To do that, open one of the `theme.css` file in a text editor and edit the value of `background` for every `#picture[number between 1 and 6]:before`.
 For example, if I want to have a black div when hovering the first background, I will have the following code :

 ``` javascript
 #picture1:before {